-Type of Development Criteria which excludes the development from requiring notification dwelling house No other Dwelling House located on the same allotment Finished floor levels as greater than 1m above or helew the natural. (including alterations and additions) Finished floor levels no greater than 1m above or below the natural ground level and additions) Complies with Council's building line setbacks prescribed in this plan For single storey dwellings - No walls less than one (1) metre from any boundary For two storey dwellings - be setback at least 10.0m from side boundaries.
-Total floor area of less than 430m No more than 2 garage doors visible from the street No more than 2 garage doors visible from the street Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
-Carports (residential) Relates to a residential use of the land; Complies with Council's building line setbacks in this plan Setback from side boundaries is no less than 1.0m No taller than 4m above ground level (existing) Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
-Awnings and Pergolas Relates to a residential use of the land Complies with Council's building line setbacks in this plan (residential) Setbacks from side boundaries are no less than 1m No taller than 4m above existing ground level Not located on a lot containing a Heritage Item or within a Heritage Cazabas (regidential) Conservation Area, including a Landscape Conservation Area.
-Relates to a residential use of the land Gazebos (residential) Relates to a residential use of the land Complies with Council's building line setbacks in this plan Setback from side boundaries no less than 1m No taller than 4m above existing ground level Not leasted an a let containing a Haritage Item or within a Haritage.
-Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
-Conscivation Area, moraling a Landscape Conscivation Area.
+Type of Development Criteria which excludes the development from requiring notification dwelling house No other Dwelling House located on the same allotment (including alterations Finished floor levels no greater than 1m above or below the natural ground level and additions) Complies with Council's building line setbacks prescribed in this plan For single storey dwellings - No walls less than one (1) metre from any boundary For two storey dwellings - be setback at least 10.0m from side boundaries.
+Total floor area of less than 430m2 No more than 2 garage doors visible from the street Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
+Carports (residential) Relates to a residential use of the land; Complies with Council's building line setbacks in this plan.
+Complies with Council's building line setbacks in this plan Setback from side boundaries is no less than 1.0m No taller than 4m above ground level (existing) Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
+Awnings and Pergolas Relates to a residential use of the land Complian with Councilla huilding line pathoda in this plan (residential) Complies with Council's building line setbacks in this plan Setbacks from side boundaries are no less than 1m No taller than 4m above existing ground level ■ Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.
+Gazebos (residential) Relates to a residential use of the land Relates to a residential use of the land Complies with Council's building line setbacks in this plan Setback from side boundaries no less than 1m No taller than 4m above existing ground level Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area.